 Let $g\geq 1$ be an integer and let $p$ be prime.
 Denote by $\mathscr A_g$ the moduli space of principally polarized abelian varieties of dimension $g$ over $\overline{\mathbb{F}}_p$ with level $N$-structure for some $N$ coprime to $p$.
 A central tool to study $\mathscr A_g$ is to decompose it according to the isogeny class of the $p$-divisible group of the universal abelian variety.
 In this way, one obtains a stratification into finitely many locally closed subschemes, called Newton strata.
 Let $\mathscr S_g$ denote the unique closed Newton stratum.
 Let $k$ be an algebraically closed field of characteristic $p$ and let $(A_x,\lambda_x)$ be the principally polarised abelian variety corresponding to a $k$-valued point $x$ of $\mathscr A_g$.
 Then $x$ factors through $\mathscr S_g$ if and only if $A_x[p^{\infty}]$ is isogenous to a product of $g$ copies of the $p$-divisible group of a supersingular elliptic curve.

-Chai and Oort \cite{ChaiOort} study non-supersingular central leaves in $\mathscr A_g$ and obtain that generically on each of the non-supersingular Newton strata, we have Aut$(A_x,\lambda_x)=\{\pm 1\}$.
-In 2001, Oort \cite[Problem 4]{EMO} conjectured that if $g\geq 2$, also on a dense open subscheme of the supersingular Newton stratum we have Aut$(A_x,\lambda_x)=\{\pm 1\}$.
+Chai and Oort \cite{ChaiOort} show that generically on each of the non-supersingular Newton strata in $\mathscr A_g$, we have Aut$(A_x,\lambda_x)=\{\pm 1\}$.
+The key tool of their proof is to study automorphisms on central leaves in these Newton strata, i.e. on the locus where the $p$-divisible group of the universal abelian variety is isomorphic to a fixed given one.
+A similar strategy cannot be applied to the supersingular locus where the central leaves are zero-dimensional.
+Nevertheless, Oort \cite[Problem 4]{EMO} conjectured in 2001 that if $g\geq 2$, also on a dense open subscheme of the supersingular Newton stratum we have Aut$(A_x,\lambda_x)=\{\pm 1\}$.